-The main keep and smaller donjon were built towards the end of the Warring States Era, from 1592 to 1614.
+The two keeps were built towards the end of the Warring States Era, from 1592 to 1614.
 From the outside, the keep appears to be 5-stories tall but if you venture inside, you will realize there is a secret floor designed to hide soldiers.
 Steep wooden staircases and openings for archers as well as for dropping stones demonstrate how the castle was meant to fend off invaders.
 In contrast, the less-fortified tsukimi yagura moon viewing tower speaks of the refined lifestyle of the samurai during peaceful times.
 It was built in 1635, well after the threat of military invasions had ceased.

 Throughout the Year

 Matsumoto Castle hosts various events during the year, including soba and craft beer festivals as well as concerts in conjunction with the Seiji Ozawa Festival.
 The best time to see the castle may be in early or mid-April, when the over 300 cherry blossom trees are in bloom.
 At night, they are beautifully illuminated.

 Please note that during peak periods such as O-Bon in mid-August, you can expect long lines to enter the castle.

 ALSA, a group of English-speaking volunteer guides, offers free tours of the castle – highly recommended in order to more fully appreciate your visit.